raistlinJ/core-topo-gen/README.md

 Generate CORE topologies from XML scenarios via a GUI or CLI.
 Supports services/routing assignment, segmented or star layouts, and optional traffic script generation.

+## Recent Workflow Simplification (2025-09)

+The planning and execution workflow has been streamlined:

+- Single authoritative "Full Preview" action (no separate lightweight preview, no approval step, no stored plan JSON file).
+The preview is always computed directly from the saved scenario XML.
+- Deterministic runs via an optional seed.
+Enter a seed before clicking Full Preview (or reuse/copy one from preview history) to reproduce identical role expansions, service/vulnerability assignments, segmentation picks, switch regrouping, and R2R/R2S edge decisions.
+- A new "Run (Seed)" button will launch the asynchronous CLI using the explicit seed input; if the seed input is empty but a preview has been generated, it reuses the preview's seed for bit‑for‑bit reproducibility.
+- Preview history (last 25) with per‑seed diffs lets you compare topology scale changes across edits or random seeds.
+- Removed concepts: plan approval, drift detection, strict plan checkbox, secondary preview buttons, intermediate plan JSON persistence.

+Upgrade note: If you had automation calling removed endpoints (e.g. `/api/plan/preview`, `/api/plan/approve`, `/api/plan/status`), migrate to `/api/plan/preview_full` and drop approval logic.
+The backend now returns the full preview payload in a single call.

 ## Prerequisites

 - Python 3.10+ recommended